 When you look into Instagram and you search for photos of Cuba, you will realize that they are very similar.
 Almost they all have a photo of an old gentleman with a cigar on the teeth or ladies selling dolls at the Cathedral Square in Havana, photos of The Bodeguita del Medio and the stairs of Trinidad.
 Besides, old cars parked below the Inglaterra Hotel and a selfie with a mojito.
-Few people bring photos, for example, of fights of roosters or from inside of house’s apartments of historic neighbors, agricultures of Vinales or jumpers of the Morro Castel.
-In order to avoid falling into banality, you should spend longer time taking photos and coming out of the road of obvious places.
+Few people bring photos, for example, of fights of roosters or from inside of house’s apartments of historic neighbours, agricultures of Vinales or jumpers of the Morro Castel.
+In order to avoid falling into banality, you should spend a long time taking photos and coming out of the road of obvious places.

 How do we get ready for a journey to Cuba to understand what we are photographing?

 The good photo’s fuel is knowledge.
-You have to read, to watch films, then read it all again … It always surprises me the indifference of the journeys that I do not read, I don’t know, I go for a spontaneous adventure, because it is supposed that it is an adventure.
-Very well, everybody have the right.
+You have to read, to watch films, then read it all again … It always surprises me the indifference of the journeys that I do not read, I don’t know, I go for a spontaneous adventure because it is supposed that it is an adventure.
+Very well, everybody has the right.
 But the hair bristles when somebody makes a blog and tells about what you see and I do not understand only with words.
 I may sound a bit condescending, but if somebody has the ambition to understand what is seeing, you take photos, and then a certain amount of work waits for you.

 Our participants often ask me about photographing people, but my experience says that Cubans like it.
 Do you agree with this?

-Yes, they love it which is a good word, especially men.
+Yes, they love it which is a good word, especially for men.
 The Cubans love each other, think they are handsome, beautiful … They like to pose.
 I never thought that a Cuban would react with an aggressive refusal.
 Cuba is a great place for those who are afraid of photographing people, or afraid of someone refusing or acting rude.